Home Headphone Comparisons HIFIMAN Ananda vs. Arya vs. Edition X vs. Edition XS

 You get the idea.
 Just play around with it.

-This will essentially result in a flat-line bass which is ideal in the majority of instances.
+This will essentially result in a flat-line bass which is ideal in the majority of instances, but do keep in mind the majority of relevant information and clean impact resides around 60-90Hz per my experience mixing and EQing hip-hop.

 HIFIMAN Ananda vs. Arya vs. Edition XS

-Resolution, timbre, and micro detail on both are very similar here; perhaps about the exact same.
+Resolution, timbre, and micro detail on both are very similar here; perhaps about the same.

 That’s not to say that 400 series headphones are bad in those respects – just that they are a bit outclassed.